KaziAmitHasan/kaziamithasan.github.io/_pages/publications.md

 ## Understanding the Time to First Response In GitHub Pull Requests [MSR'23]

+### Authors: Kazi Amit Hasan, Marcos Macedo, Yuan Tian, Bram Adams, Steven Ding

-Abstract: The pull-based development paradigm is widely adopted by modern open-source software (OSS) projects, enabling a pull request (PR) to pass through multiple validation stages, from PR assignment and continuous integration testing to the actual code review, before eventually being merged into the project or rejected.
+The pull-based development paradigm is widely adopted by modern open-source software (OSS) projects, enabling a pull request (PR) to pass through multiple validation stages, from PR assignment and continuous integration testing to the actual code review, before eventually being merged into the project or rejected.
 Due to the distributed collaboration characteristics of open-source